 Everyone wants to feel that, if they just make the right decisions, they will reach their goals.
 "Overcome" is the epitome of that desire, calling to mind heroic stories from Beowulf to The Avengers.

 There’s a certain quality to it that praises the reader as a capable person.

 "Boost" is a word that’s great for connecting with metrics – like sales or conversions – or with personal traits that are vital to how prospects see themselves, such as vitality, memory, or charisma.
 It’s a solid, unpretentious choice that helps put benefits front and center.

-Forty trigger words just isn't enough to provide you with the value you need for persuasive copy.
-Check out our categorized list of 60 more trigger words you can use in your content to evoke emotion and entice desirable responses—all sorted into some general categories for your convenience!
+Forty trigger words just aren't enough to provide you with the value you need for persuasive copy.
+Check out this bonus list of 81 more trigger words you can use in your content to evoke emotion and entice desirable responses—all sorted into some general categories for your convenience!